SanchitAjmera/ETHena/README.md

 If you recieve an error while running this file, then you can also links and instructions to manually install the dependancies in src/go/utils/setup/ReadMe.md

 ### Luno setup
 To access the Luno market, sign up and verify your Luno account here - https://www.luno.com/en/login.
-Once you've been verified, deposit money into your wallet and initialise an API key. the API key should be kept private as it will provide access to your Luno account remotely.
+Once you've been verified, deposit money into your wallet and initialise an API key.
+The API key should be kept private as it will provide access to your Luno account remotely.

 Once you've authorised an API key, please insert them into src/go/utils/apiKeys.go in this format: